 The car deck can vary in temperature, depending on the time of year that you travel.
 The good news is, there are a few things you can do to keep your cat comfortable.

-Colder weather is definitely easier prep for, including providing plenty of blankets and even a hand warmer, if your cat is used to a warmer climate.
+Colder weather is definitely easier prep for, including providing plenty of blankets and even some hand warmers, if your cat is used to a warmer climate.
 Make sure to test hand warmers in your car beforehand, as different cars can retain heat at various rates.

 Preparing for a hot voyage is a little tougher, but at the very least you can make sure there is plenty of space for your cat to stretch out.
-You can also try a pet bed with cooling gel, like this one from Amazon.
+You can also try a pet bed lined with cooling gel.

 Even though my cat hates his carrier, I found that he spent most of his time in it, while traveling on the ferry.
 It may feel intuitive to store the carrier in the trunk while sailing, but your cat is familiar with their carrier and it can be a place of comfort, in case they get scared.

 The more familiar items, you can leave in the car, the better.
 For our voyage, I left Cal with his blanket, his carrier, and a few toys.
-I brought an abundance of treats, which he really enjoyed each time I came down to the car to visit.
+I brought an abundance of treats, which he really enjoyed each time I came down to visit.

 As an afterthought, I left some of my personal items in the car with my cat.
 When I returned during the first car deck call, I found him snuggled up on my jacket.
-The familiar smell was calming to him.
+Your cat will find familiar smells to be calming.

 Once your cat is settled in the car, it’s time for you to get settled on the boat.
 You can find a schedule for visiting the car deck posted behind the purser’s counter.
 If you do not see it, just ask.

 Car deck calls will happen every 4 to 6 hours.
-Depending on weather conditions, the car deck calls may be early or late.
+The car deck calls may be early or late depending on weather conditions.
 I set alarms on my phone so that I could be ready 15 minutes before each call.
 While sailing, the car deck calls only last 15 minutes, so it’s important to be prompt.

 Additionally, you may visit your cat for as long as the ship is in port, which is generally 3-4 hours.
 You can find a schedule for time in each port behind the purser’s counter.
 For the voyage from Bellingham, WA to Whittier, AK, you will likely stop in Ketchikan and Juneau.
 During these times, I sat with Cal, reading my book.
 After some initial cuddling, he largely left me alone to stare out of the back window.
 Even if your kitty ignores you, it’s still worthwhile to sit with them as much as possible.